Asymptotic behavior of the dimension of the Chow variety: Introduction

 \subsection{Acknowledgements}

 My sincere thanks to A.M.~Fulger for numerous discussions and for his suggestions.
-I am grateful to B.~Bhatt for sharing his work concerning the content of Section \ref{divisorsection}.
 Thanks to C.~Voisin for recommending a number of improvements on an earlier draft.
 Thanks also to B.~Hassett and R.~Lazarsfeld for helpful conversations and to Z.~Zhu and X.~Zhao for reading a draft of the paper.